The Middleman Attack: Why Your AI Wrapper is Logging Your Code

 How AICoven Handles This

-If you care about what happens to your code after you hit Enter, check how your current tool handles it — and whether you're on the consumer tier or the API tier.
-The difference is significant.
+If you care about what happens to your code after you hit Enter, check how your current tool handles it — whether you're on the consumer tier or the API tier, and whether the app stores readable copies of everything you typed.

 About the Author